ustajan/grasshopper/README.md

 	* ROOT -- optional.
 Has been tested with version 6.16.
 If you do not have ROOT the make process will recognize that and exclude 		it from the build.
 	* When building grasshopper, the compiler might not find the GDML header files.
 In that case just determine the actual file directories, and add them to the include list by appending `-I/directory_to_headers` to the `CPPFLAGS` env variable.

+__Important note__:  these days geant4 primarily works via the cmake framework.
+However grasshopper uses the older Makefile framework.
+It is important that you source the appropriate shell script in geant4 directories to enable all the env. variables that are necessary for Makefile to work correctly.
+In my particular case I have the following line in my .bashrc file, please modify this accordingly for your build/configuration:

+`. /usr/local/geant4/geant4.10.05-install/share/Geant4-10.5.0/geant4make/geant4make.sh`

 If all the regular geant4 installations and configurations are ready, then the user can get the code by